Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 And given it can easily cost over $65,000 to replace an employee when you consider recruiting, training, and lost productivity, it is much more cost effective to try to turn around underperforming employees than replace them.

-Today, we're giving you a step-by-step process you can use to turn around underperforming employees on your team.
+Today, we're giving you a step-by-step process that teaches you how to motivate an underperforming employee on your team.

 Whether they got off to a bad start, or seem to be a star losing their shine, this process can give you an approach to improve the situation for both of you.

-However, before we dive in, a few important disclaimers:
+However, before we dive into how to motivate an employee who is underperforming, a few important disclaimers:

-3. Believe they can change: If you start this process believing that they're hopeless, then don't bother.
-This is why most "Performance Improvement Plans" fail; they'll see right through it and realize it's a death sentence, not a chance to really improve employee performance.
+- Believe they can change: If you start this process believing that they're hopeless, then don't bother.
+This is why most "Performance Improvement Plans" fail; they'll see right through it and realize it's a death sentence, not a chance to really improve and stay on your team.

 Look at the bright side: You have the opportunity to gain another productive, engaged member of your team, delight the rest of your team that's probably frustrated with them, and impress your boss with your management skills.

-Here's how to motivate an employee who is underperforming:
+Here's how to motivate an employee who is underperforming in just 7 simple steps:

 1) Make a list of what's not working